 My name is Jane Doe and I’m thrilled to be applying for the position of Properties Manager that was advertised in the September edition of the Bedford Falls Times.
 I’m confident I am the passionate and hardworking candidate you’ve been looking for, as my skills and interests—such as x, y, and z—perfectly align with what you’re looking for.
 I know I can make a significant contribution to your growing organization, and hope you’ll consider for me this incredible opportunity.”

-The LiveCareer website has a cover letter builder you can use to create the ideal opening to help get your cover letter noticed by employers.
+The LiveCareer website has a cover letter builder you can use to create the ideal cover letter introduction, one that will really help you get noticed by employers.
 You can also use our cover letter examples to see how the first paragraph of your cover letter should look.